Jackie Doyle-Price: Parliamentary career

 At the 2015 general election, Doyle-Price was re-elected as MP for Thurrock with a decreased vote share of 33.7% and a majority of 536.

 Doyle-Price was opposed to Brexit prior to the 2016 EU membership referendum.

 In the House of Commons she has sat on the Public Accounts Committee and Committee of Selection and Women and Equalities Committee.

 At the snap 2017 general election, Doyle-Price was again re-elected, with an increased vote share of 39.5% and a decreased majority of 345.

 At the 2019 general election, Doyle-Price was again re-elected, with an increased vote share of 58.6% and an increased majority of 11,482.

 In July 2020, Doyle-Price was critical of the availability of what she described as "dangerous" gender-affirming healthcare for trans children.
 Earlier in the year on International Women's Day, Doyle-Price suggested in parliament that new legislation was needed to strengthen the provisions for single-sex spaces under the Equality Act 2010.

 In December 2020, following the revelation that Eddie Izzard had asked to be referred to with she/her pronouns, Doyle-Price stated in regard to Izzard that: "Being a straight man who likes to cross dress is not being a lesbian in a man's body.
 No man with respect for women would appropriate female same-sex attraction for themselves."

 In May 2024, Doyle-Price was reported to be among the senior Tory MPs who supported establishing a duty of candour for senior civil servants.

 Ministerial roles

 Following the 2015 general election, Doyle-Price was appointed as an assistant whip.

 Following the 2017 general election, Doyle-Price was appointed Parliamentary Under-Secretary of State for Mental Health and Inequalities in the Department for Health.
 In October 2018, she given additional ministerial responsibility for suicide prevention and co-chaired the Women's Mental Health Taskforce.
 She left the government following the election of Boris Johnson as leader of the Conservative Party, but returned to government as Minister of State for Industry when Liz Truss was elected as prime minister in September 2022.
 She left the government again following Rishi Sunak's appointment as prime minister.

 Post-parliamentary career

 Following her defeat at the 2024 general election, Doyle has worked as a Strategic Adviser at public affairs consultancy GNL Strategic Limited.
 Doyle is also a trainer at the Civil Service College.
+She contested a by-election in the Roman Bank and Peckover division of Cambridgeshire, but lost to the Reform candidate.